Jay-study-nildana/Tutorials/WebCode/BariBasicsProgrammingWebApp/readme.md

 This is a simple app that is used to demonstrate all the basic web app skills that were learnt in these basic web programming tutorials.

+You can see it in action here - https://baribasicswebappjune23rd2020.azurewebsites.net

 # what does the app do?

 Here is a list of things the app does, all the while, consuming the API mentioned below..